 a.
 Sperm motility:

 Motility is referred for movement.
 Sperm motility is the capability of sperms to swim in female vagina and uterus.
 Sperms are naturally programmed to swim upward and reach their ultimate destination, “the ovum” for fertilization.
-On an average one sperm takes 15-20 minute to reach up to fallopian tube.
-Collectively there are 50-500 million sperms which delay its movement.
+On an average one sperm takes 15-20 minute to reach up to Fallopian tube.
+Collectively there are 50-500 million sperms which delay their movement.
 That’s why sperms take about 1-1.5 hr to reach up to the ovum.
 For fertility of men, it is necessary to have more than 50% of sperms motility.
 Higher is always better.

 b.
 Sperm viability:

 Viability is term for healthy being.
 In semen, not all the sperms are matured, some are anatomically defected such as they don’t have tail (flagella).
 For being fertile it is necessary to have minimum 50% of sperm viability.
 It is the lowest count or lower limit for being fertile.
 Healthy semen always has more than 65% of sperms motility and viability.

 It is the main component of semen, and it makes more than 60-65% of it.
 Secretions of seminal vesicle have 5 important substances which are necessary for healthy semen.